Girl listening to music and enjoying winter music class activities

 • Troika – Sergei Prokofiev

-Listening maps are a great springboard for movement activities – like this fun movement activity I created for Troika by Prokofiev.
+Listening maps are a great springboard for movement activities – like this fun movement activity I created for Sleigh Ride by Leroy Anderson.

 • March from the Nutcracker